guard/guard/README.md

 end
 ```

+Here is a very cool example by [@avdi](https://github.com/avdi) : http://avdi.org/devblog/2011/06/15/a-guardfile-for-redis

 Development
 -----------

 * Source hosted at [GitHub](https://github.com/guard/guard).
 * Report issues and feature requests to [GitHub Issues](https://github.com/guard/guard/issues).

 Pull requests are very welcome!
 Make sure your patches are well tested.
-Please create a topic branch for every separate change
-you make.
-Please do not change the version in your pull-request.
+Please create a topic branch for every separate change you make.
+Please **do not change** the version in your pull-request.

 For questions please join us on our [Google group](http://groups.google.com/group/guard-dev) or on `#guard` (irc.freenode.net).